melogsdon/DATA146/Project1.md

 - **^** exclusive or:

 #### **Question 7**:
-Describe the difference between .loc and .iloc.
+**Describe the difference between .loc and .iloc.
 Provide an example of how to extract a series of consecutive observations from a data frame.
-Stretch goal: provide an example of how to extract all observations from a series of consecutive columns.
+Stretch goal: provide an example of how to extract all observations from a series of consecutive columns.**

 #### **Question 8**:
-Describe how an api works.
-Provide an example of how to construct a request to a remote server in order to pull data, write it to a local file and then import it to your current work session.
+**Describe how an api works.
+Provide an example of how to construct a request to a remote server in order to pull data, write it to a local file and then import it to your current work session.**

 #### **Question 9**:
-**Describe the apply() function from the pandas library.

 The pandas `apply()` function allows a particular function to be applied repeatedly throughough a dataframe.
 It allows users to specify which axis to apply the function (`axis=0` for rows and `axis=1` for columns).
 Instead of applying it to each individual "cell" within the dataframe, it allows operations to be performed in bulk.

-**What is its purpose?
-Using apply() to various class objects is an alternative (potentially preferable approach) to writing what other type of command?
-Why do you think apply() could be a preferred approach?
+Alternatively, a user may execute a `for` loop to visit each cell in a series, though this is less preferable as it requires more lines of code.
+The `apply()` function essentially allows us to execute a `for` loop across the contents of a series, applying an operation to each item in the series as the function iterates through.

 #### **Question 10**:
-Also describe an alternative approach to filtering the number of columns in a data frame.
-Instead of using .iloc, what other approach might be used to select, filter and assign a subset number of variables to a new data frame?
+**Also describe an alternative approach to filtering the number of columns in a data frame.
+Instead of using .iloc, what other approach might be used to select, filter and assign a subset number of variables to a new data frame?**

+Instead of using `iloc` to subset a number of variables to a new data frame, a user may prefer to use logical operators to group together and select for desired conditions.